HuihongLi/SimuResistome/README.md

-A Simulator for the development of microbiome under antibiotic pressure
+Simulation of the microbiome development under antibiotic pressure